-There are 4 steelhead Jig setups that I use when guiding and fishing for steelhead in rivers and these jig setups will work on great lakes steelhead and on west coast steelhead.
+There are 4 effective steelhead jig setups that I and other guides use when guiding and fishing for steelhead in rivers.
+These jig setups are proven to work on Great Lakes and West Coast steelhead.

-I use different setups when I am fishing under a float with steelhead jigs and other setups when I am casting and twitching or bouncing jigs.
+I use a different jig setup when I am fishing jigs under a float than I do when using other setups like when I’m casting and twitching jigs along the bottom, or Drift Fishing, or when Bottom Bouncing jigs.

 Float Fishing Steelhead Jig Setup